 Oncology physical therapists work in a very special niche, serving patients with cancer.
 These clients have specific needs and can be very fragile.
 Many interventions PTs typically use are contraindicated with this patient population.
 Oncology PTs work to maximize patients’ wellness and functional mobility across the disease span.
 This is another niche where you can become formally board certified, and you’ll find many non-clinical job opportunities when you’ve worked with oncology patients.

 Do you love to travel?
 Do you want to make as much money as possible as a physical therapist?
 Travel physical therapy is a great option for adventurous clinicians who love variety.
 These roles place PTs into short-term contracts (usually 12 weeks long) across the country, and even the globe!
 You can work in pretty much any setting as a travel PT, but the most common ones include skilled nursing facilities (SNFs), acute care, and home health.
 Typically, the more “desirable” a location is, the more competitive the roles are—so you might not make top dollar if you’re dreaming of being a PT in Hawaii.
 However, if you’re willing to work in less desirable locations, you will generally make more money and have more overall bargaining power in these roles.

 Want to get started?
 We highly recommend Nomadicare!

 18. Pelvic Health PT

 Pelvic health physical therapists work to improve the function of people’s pelvic floors.
 While most people think of women’s health, this type of care can also include men’s health and even children’s health.
-These types of physical therapists will treat everything from urinary and faecal incontinence to chronic constipation and painful intercourse.
+Pelvic health PTs will treat everything from urinary and faecal incontinence to chronic constipation and painful intercourse.